nataliezoekerr/My-Website/content/profdev/workshops.md

 <img src="/img/Intro to Frequentist Models_opening&closing.jpg" style="width:35%; border:2px solid; margin-left: 20px; margin-top: 8px" align="right"> **2020 EntSoc R Webinar series, Oct 2020**

-With <span style="color:blue">[Brian Lovett](https://www.lovettbr.com/)</span>, we organized and ran a two-part R Webinar series as part of the Early Careers Professionals initiative from the Entomological Society of America.
+With <span style="color:blue">[Brian Lovett](https://www.lovettbr.com/)</span>, we organized and ran a two-part R Webinar series as part of the Early Careers Professionals initiative formed by the Entomological Society of America.
 The first session was focused on laying a foundation for programming in R. The second workshop was an introduction to implementing frequentist models and model selection techniques in program R.

 **Workshop EntSoc (Volunteer), Nov 2018**